googleinterns/zetasql-lint/docs/checks.md

 **Linter Output**
 ```
-In line 9, column 1: Inconsistent use of indentation symbols, expected: whitespace
+In line 9, column 1: Inconsistent use of indentation symbols, expected: whitespace [uniform-indent]
 ```

 ## not-indent-tab